subbutony11/SampleAngularApp/README.md

 ## Development server

-Run `ng serve --open` for a dev server.
+After cloning the repo and running `npm install` run `ng serve --open` for a dev server.
 Your browser will open to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Design